darkhan-s/NewsAPI/README.md

 Connector.cs contains the Connector class, which connects to SQL DB and publishes the updates from the website.
 The table is updated whenever GET is requested.

+Finally, some simple unit tests are added for controllers.

 The application does not yet support authentication, but the initial plan is to implement JWT authentication.